Production control (industrial relations)

 Production control (生産管理, seisan kanri) refers to a labour dispute tactic used in Japan in the period 1945-1950, wherein workers seized control of production at a company and managed its operations themselves to the exclusion of owners and management.
 It was a form of workers' self management, used as an alternative to strike action.

-Production control emerged when, in October 1945, employees at the Yomiuri Shimbun newspaper sought to engage in industrial action while newspaper workers were legally prohibited from striking by the American occupation forces.
+Production control emerged in October 1945, at the Yomiuri Shimbun newspaper.
+Employees at the newspaper sought to engage in industrial action, while newspaper workers were legally prohibited from striking through work stoppage by the American occupation forces.
 As an alternative, the union instead locked out their employers and occupied the workplace, continuing business operations themselves.
-As in a strike, it was accompanied by a set of union demands, such as for increased wages.
+As in a work stoppage strike, instances of production control were accompanied by a set of union demands, such as for increased wages.
 Until a settlement was reached, workers continued to produce, buy and sell as normal while excluding company management entirely.
 Upon settlement, occupied premises were returned to the owners.

 A controversial tactic, debates over its legality were considered alongside post-war social reforms.
 The Japanese government under prime minister Yoshida declared it illegal in June 1946 with the support of the American occupation forces, although it remained frequently used into 1947.
 In 1950, the Supreme Court of Japan ruled in the Yamada Steel case that the tactic was unconstitutional, as it infringed upon the owners' right to private property.

 Occupation and use of company property during industrial disputes has occurred outside of this period in Japan and elsewhere, including in factory occupations during the 1919-1920 Biennio Rosso in Italy, but the term "production control" or seisan kanri specifically originated surrounding its use in Japan in the immediate post-Second World War period.